thuang6/platform-resource-manager/prm/README.md

 ### Protect configuration and model file

-WCA PRM agent uses YAML format configuration file in local file system.
-Also it generates JSON format model file and stores in remote configuraton service, such as etcd/zookeeper.
+WCA PRM agent reads YAML format configuration file in local file system and it produces CSV format metrics data file.
+Also it generates JSON format model and stores in remote configuraton service, such as etcd/zookeeper.
+Agent does not execute or display the data in any of these files.
 Tampering of these files may impact availability of the whole solution.
-When user deploys the solution, it is highly recommended to enable proper access control to these local files or remote configuration services.
+When user deploys the solution, it is highly recommended to enable proper access control to these local files and remote configuration services.